softerhardware/Hermes-Lite2/hardware/enclosure/endcaps/kf7o/hl2_40b/README.md

 # BOM

-The BOM below lists possible options for IO end plate.
+The BOM below lists possible options for the IO end plate.
 The builder should choose what components they need to buy and install.